 Royal Meteorological Society (RMetS)

 The Royal Meteorological Society (RMetS) is the Learned and Professional Society for weather and climate.
-Our mission is to promote meteorology as a science, profession and interest.
+Our mission is to promote the understanding and application of meteorology for the benefit of all.

 RMetS members include scientists, students, consultants, operational meteorologists and other professionals working in the community and related sectors, as well as weather enthusiasts and educators who don’t necessarily work in meteorology but have a particular interest in weather and climate.
 Membership is open to anyone with an interest in weather and climate, including related disciplines such as hydrology, oceanography, air quality etc. If you would like to support and join the Society, or find out more, please click here.